pakdos89-ui/Cancer-Pain-Management-E-Module/README.md

 ## OPIOID ADVERSE EFFECTS

+Dose effect relationship, where higher rate of AE with higher doses

+Need to be monitored to ensure compliance and optimal pain control

+Management includes

+- Recognition of adverse effects

+- Adjustment of opioid dosages

+- Symptomatic management of certain adverse effects

 ### Quiz 9
 Which is **NOT** a recommendation in preventing adverse effects in liver and kidney impairment?